opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 97     In this case, I find that the defendant was careless by failing to ask TPW1 any questions regarding the nature of the OCBC Mortgage.
 The Letter of Confirmation and the Form of Confirmation and Consent would have put her on notice to ensure that she understood the OCBC Mortgage or at least had understood TPW1’s explanation.

 98     As discussed at \[80\] above, the defendant had a tertiary education and would have no difficulty understanding the nature of the 11 Jan Letter.
 Similarly, she admitted that she understood the Letter of Confirmation and the Form of Confirmation and Consent.
 The defendant agreed that it would take her only a few minutes to read the Letter of Confirmation which is about a page and she would not have any difficulty understanding it.
-This is her evidence in court[\[note: 69\]](#Ftn_69):
+This is her evidence in court[^69]:

 **Q:** Mdm Yeo, look at this document, it’s a one-page document.
 And at a glance, at a glance, you can read the document in less than a few minutes.
 Would that be a fair statement?